 Liquidity risk is the risk that the Company might have difficulties in meeting its financial obligations.
 This risk is integrated with the principal risks of Vesuvius plc and its subsidiary and joint venture companies ('the Group') and are not managed separately.
-Details of how the Group manages this risk is set out in Note 25 'Financial Risk Management' in the 2021 Annual Report and Financial Statements of Vesuvius plc.
+Details of how the Group manages this risk is set out in Note 25 'Financial Risk Management' in the Vesuvius plc Annual Report 2022.